 - Doe v.
 Middlesex, persuaded prosecutor to dismiss client's 30-year-old conviction for raping 11-year-old child based on discovery of actual perpetrator.*

-- Represented three clients in successfully securing compensation for wrongful convictions.*
+- Represented four clients in successfully securing compensation for wrongful convictions.*

 - Supervised cases establishing right of Muslim prisoners to practice religious beliefs and for transgender prisoner to receive medical treatment.*